obsidianmd/obsidian-help/en/Obsidian/Android app.md

 5. Keep the app open until all your files have synced over.

 To view the sync status of Obsidian Sync, swipe to pull out the right drawer, and you should see the status indicator just like it shows on the desktop app.
 Tap on it to get more information, such as viewing the sync log to debug any issues.

-Note: If you use Obsidian Sync along with a third party sync service, please make sure to exclude `.obsidian/sync.json` in your third party sync to avoid breaking Obsidian Sync.
-This file is used to keep track of the state of synchronization for the local device, and might cause issues when it's accidentally synchronized.

 ### Third party sync